 We are an equal opportunity employer, committed to providing broad outreach regarding job vacancies and we seek the help of local organizations in referring qualified applicants.
 Organizations wishing to receive information about vacancies at the stations should contact Gary Petersen at Rochelle Broadcasting Company, 815-562-7001 and/or write to Director of Human Resources, P.O.
 Box 177, Rochelle, Illinois 61068 and/or e-mail email@example.com.
 For the purposes of this report, a vacancy was “filled” not when the offer was extended, but when the hire accepted the job offer.
 A person was recorded as “interviewed” whether he or she was interviewed in person, or over the phone or via e-mail.

-During the reporting period of July 22, 2011 through July 21, 2012 WRHL-AM and WRHL-FM in compliance with FCC rules, would normally publicize vacancies for both stations by doing the following: With the exception of internal promotions and rare hires requiring unusual confidentiality, Rochelle Broadcasting Company would use the following recruitment methods: posting the positions on the station website, and internally through “word of mouth” and “on-air” announcements made on both stations.
+During the reporting period of July 22, 2013 through July 21, 2014 WRHL-AM and WRHL-FM in compliance with FCC rules, would normally publicize vacancies for both stations by doing the following: With the exception of internal promotions and rare hires requiring unusual confidentiality, Rochelle Broadcasting Company would use the following recruitment methods: posting the positions on the station website, and internally through “word of mouth” and “on-air” announcements made on both stations.
 Any job opening would be posted on the bulletin board in our building so that all employees were aware of the opening, in the event that someone might ask them about the position or if they knew of someone that might be interested.
 On-air advertisements about the position would run on both stations to further reach out to the community about the opening.
-We are also active members of the local Chamber of Commerce and the Merchants of Rochelle.
-Both of these groups have a variety of functions, ranging from formal programs to informal meetings and social gatherings at which information concerning the needs of the members are discussed, including employment opportunities and challenges.
+We are also an active member of the local Chamber of Commerce.
+This group does a variety of functions, ranging from formal programs to informal meetings and social gatherings at which information concerning the needs of the members are discussed, including employment opportunities and challenges.
 In our small, tight-knit community, we have found that this is the primary and most effective means of alerting business leaders to our needs so that they can spread the word throughout the community.

 Long-term recruitment initiatives include an “in-house” internship program involving local college and high school students.
 The program provides programs, newscasts, promotional events and work with talent.
-In the reporting year, five interns were utilized by the company.
-We also host annual tours of our station for the broadcast class at Kishwaukee College in nearby Malta, Illinois, which gives the students an opportunity to directly observe our operation, understand the practical side of working at our station and ask questions about their own plans for careers in broadcasting.
-The tour this year was September 29, 2011.
-The stations were part of the Kishwaukee College Job Fair on April 18th and 19th.
+In the reporting year, a total of six interns were utilized by the company.
+The stations were part of the Rochelle Township High School Job Fair on March 7th.
 Job seekers were invited to stop by and visit with local businesses and find out about any jobs available.
-Kris Wexell, Gary Petersen and Jay Burlison represented WRHL at the Job Fair.
+Kris Wexell and Jay Burlison represented WRHL at the Job Fair.
 This is a major outreach event for local businesses.
 Inquiries are often received there concerning employment opportunities.
-At the Job Fair we set up a booth and discussed possible future job openings and internship possibilities with several local residents who attended.
+At the Job Fair we set up a booth and discussed possible future job openings and internship possibilities with several students who attended.

 FULL TIME JOB VACANCIES FILLED BY STATION DURING ANNUAL REPORTING PERIOD